Support Groups for Families With Special Needs

 Erb’s Palsy Support Groups

-Erb’s palsy support groups give members emotional support and provide them with hope for brachial plexus injuries.
+Erb’s palsy support groups give members emotional support and provide them with hope for brachial plexus nerve injuries.
 The real-world information offered in these groups can help parents and children find additional resources and treatments for Erb’s palsy.

 Several national organizations help parents and caregivers find Erb’s palsy support groups.
 The largest is the United Brachial Plexus Network (UBPN).